mahmoud-m-abadi/Excel-export-with-relations/README.md

 `MahmoudMAbadi\ExcelExportWithRelation\Exports\ExcelExportWithRelations`
 <br />

-Your models must have `ModelExportableInterface` to prepare to export using this package.
+Your target model to export must have `ModelExportableInterface` to prepare to export using this package.
+For example: If you want to make export from User model, you need to add `ModelExportableInterface` class to your UserModel.
+You can also use `ModelExportableTrait` to make relevant function or replace it to your own.
 Also there is one Trait to define default fields with relations.
 <br />